MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.8.1/context-persistence.md

 PS C:\> Remove-AzureRmContext Contoso2
 ```

 Forgets the context that was named 'Contoso2'.
-You can recreate this context subsequently using
+You can recreate this context using
 `Set-AzureRmContext`

 ## Removing credentials